Mirza Mohammad Qavam al-Dawla

+Career

 He entered the government service during the reign of Fath-Ali Shah Qajar and during the reign of Naser al-Din Shah Qajar, he achieved high ranks and was appointed governor of Khorasan.

 In 1862, Naser al-Din Shah ordered his uncle Hamzeh Mirza Heshmat od-Dowleh, along with Qavam al-Dawla, to seize the bases of the Turkmen insurgents, who from time to time attacked Khorasan, looting the people and creating insecurity.
 But Qavam al-Dawla and his forces were severely defeated and returned to Tehran.
 Naser al-Din Shah removed him and Hamzeh Mirza from their posts, imprisoned Qavam al-Dawla as the main culprit, and even tried to kill him.
 But Mirza Yusuf Ashtiani, brother-in-law of Qavam al-Dawla, presented 100,000 Tomans in a golden tray to Naser al-Din Shah and demanded the release of Qavam al-Dawla.
 Naser al-Din Shah released Qavam al-Dawlah and appointed him governor of Fars.

+Family

 Qavam al-Dawlah married twice, his first wife being the daughter of Mirza Mayel Ashtiani, the son of Kazem Ashtiani, from whom he had a son named Ibrahim Motamed al-Saltanah, who was the father of Ahmad Qavam and Vossug ed Dowleh.
 His second marriage was to Mehrmah Khanum Ismat al-Saltaneh, daughter of Farhad Mirza, son of Abbas Mirza, from whom he had two children.